aprilkrg/dental-spa/README.md

 * If we use the identity operator, how will we account for different types? _\(`id` in our service object is a number, but the `id` from params is a string\)_
 * How do we reference the result of the find later?

-Take 5-15 minutes to try to figure out how to impliment this.
+Take 5-15 minutes to try to figure out how to implement this.
 If you get stuck, look at the hints as well as [documentation on `array.find()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find)

-> Depending on what your component needs, some developers will get just `match` from `props` using destructuring.
+> Depending on what your component needs, some developers will get just `services` from `props` using destructuring.
 Many developers who use React Router will use this kind of object destructuring in their code.
-Note that this method makes other default props \(like `props.history`\) properties unavailable to this component.
+With the inclusion of the `useHistory` hook, we no longer need to worry about destructing the `props` making other default props \(like `props.history`\) unavailable to this component.
+Yay v6!!
 >
-> ```jsx
+> ```javascript
 > <Route path='/services/:id' render={({ match }) => {
 >    let id = match.params.id
 >    return <Service id={id} />